flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 Debian, one of the most popular distributions, tried to tackle the disparities by developing two ports in parallel:

-- `armel`: unoptimized, compatible with ARMv4T onwards.
+- `armel`: Widely compatible (ARMv4T, onwards).
-- `armhf`: accelerated with VFP, but only compatible with ARMv7 onwards.
+- `armhf`: Accelerated with VFP, but only compatible with ARMv7 onwards.

 Yet, with the arrival of the Raspberry Pi (powered by ARMv6 and accelerated with VFP), neither of them was deemed acceptable.
 Thus, an unofficial port called 'Raspbian' was developed to provide a VFP-accelerated version for ARMv6 CPUs [@cpu-armhf].
 Even so, the trend continued: years later, with the arrival of ARMv8 and AArch64, Debian spawned yet-another port, `arm64`, optimised for the new 64-bits ISA.

-I don't remember seeing this labyrinth with x86, but at least things are now getting more orderly.
+I don't remember seeing this labyrinth with x86 (even though the adoption of x86 SIMD extensions hasn't been consistent, to say the least), but at least things are now getting more orderly.
 AArch64 has unified many extensions and dropped alternative modes (_farewell, Thumb and Jazelle_).

 ### Core functionality

-That was a big deviation.
-Let's go back to the 3DS CPU, the ARM11, and check what's inside.
+Let's go back to analysing what's in the 3DS CPU.

 For this study, we can divide the ARM11 MPCore into two areas: